kpvarma/crudify/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at DeviseCrud GitHub Repository.
+Bug reports and pull requests are welcome on GitHub at CRUDify GitHub Repository.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 ## License